IFM-Tech-Connect-Bootcamp/Expense-Tracker-Project/docs/INFRASTRUCTURE_IMPLEMENTATION.md

 ## Overview

-I have successfully implemented a complete, async-first, and highly modular infrastructure layer for the User Management bounded context.
-The implementation provides concrete realizations of all domain service interfaces using modern async patterns, Django ORM integration, and enterprise-grade patterns like the Transactional Outbox.
+I have successfully implemented a complete, synchronous, and highly modular infrastructure layer for the User Management bounded context. **The implementation has been converted from async to sync architecture to improve team maintainability and simplify development patterns.** The infrastructure provides concrete realizations of all domain service interfaces using standard synchronous patterns, Django ORM integration, and enterprise-grade patterns like the Transactional Outbox.
 This layer bridges the domain and application layers with real-world technology concerns while maintaining clean architecture principles.

 ## 🏗️ Architecture & Structure